-[41] Look Communications Inc v Look Mobile Corp (2009), 183 ACWS (3d) 736 (Ont Sup Ct) ("Look") was decided not in the insolvency context but in the context of a courtapproved sales process requiring the appointment of a monitor, and a plan of arrangement under the Business Corporations Act, R.S.C.
+[41] Look Communications Inc v Look Mobile Corp (2009), 183 ACWS (3d) 736 (Ont approved sales process requiring the appointment of a monitor, and a plan of arrangement under the Business Corporations Act, R.S.C.
 1985, c.
 C.44.
 The facts were like those of the case at bar in that only two of the five assets were sold through the initial sales process.
 The court ordered the monitor file an unredacted version of its report after the sale was completed and the monitor's certificate filed with the court.
 However, the company requested a further sealing of the report and documents for six months because it was continuing its efforts to sell the remaining assets and was in discussion with some of the same parties who submitted bids under the initial completed sales process.
 The court applied the principles in Sierra Club, noting that the "important commercial interest" must be more than the specific interest of the party requesting the confidentiality order, such as loss of business or profits.
 There must be a general principle at stake, such as a breach of a confidentiality agreement through the disclosure of the information.